 The Queen (aka the Monarch)

-The monarch, currently Queen Elizabeth II, is the head of the Royal Family.
+The monarch, currently Queen Elizabeth II, is the head of the Royal Family, Queen of the United Kingdom of Great Britain, Northern Ireland and the Commonwealth.
 The monarch’s control of the Royal family is one of the last true powers that they still have.
 They have an enormous influence over the family, but her role is also dictated by law, history and tradition.
 It’s often said that the reigning monarch sets the tone and the image of the nation during their reign.
 You only need to look at the Georgian Era, Regency Era or even the Victorian era to see that entire pockets of time can be associated with one person.
 We’re currently living in the second Elizabethan era, and it won’t last forever.
 This article will be a survey of the Royal Family; it’s roles in British society, current make-up, and what it looks like for the future.
 The line of succession is massive, though there is no ‘official’ list that is maintained.
 It is said that there are over 5,700 people living who are legitimately descending from Sophia and are not Catholic.
 That’s a lot of people!

 Who can be the heir?

 Based on traditional male-based primogeniture, most people assume that the only person who can be the monarch is the closest living son to the monarch, if a son is not found, then it’s the closest legitimate daughter.
 This is not so much the case anymore.
-England has had several Queen’s throughout its history and has no problem with this.
+England (and generally Great Britain, Northern Ireland and the Commonwealth) has had several Queen’s throughout its history and has no problem with this.

 The current line of succession dates back to Act of Settlement 1701, which can be considered the foundation of the modern United Kingdom (well, minus Ireland).
 It set out that only legitimate descendants of Sophia, Electress of Hanover, can be the King or Queen of the United Kingdom.
 It also set out that the potential hire MUST be Protestant - e.g. not Catholic.
 This was meant to settle lots of the bloodshed and animosity related to the English Reformation.